Talentica/HungryHippos/Readme.md

     3. input-data : provide path of input data set with file name.
 Currently we support text and csv files only in which fields need be comma seperated.

-    4. relative-distributed-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".
+    4. distributed-file-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".

-    5. optional-args : This arguments are optional which is to redirect the logs and also to run the application in background. i.e ">../logs/datapub.out 2>../logs/datapub.err &"
+    5. optional-args : This optional argument is the size of the chunk.

 ### Example  :
      java -cp data-publisher-0.7.0.jar com.talentica.hungryHippos.master.DataPublisherStarter